Why do my PDFs open in a browser?

 - Select the Programs tab.

 - Click Manage Add-Ons and choose Acrobat Reader in the list of add-ons.

-- Click Disable to ensure PDFs won’t be opened in a browser.
+- Click Disable to ensure that PDFs won’t open in a browser.

 Ready to take your PDF potential to the next level?
 Discover what more you can do with Acrobat Reader and Acrobat to open, share, and send PDFs.
 You can also convert files like PPT to PDF, combine PDF documents, insert pages into your PDF files, and more.